ShaggyTech/nhtsa-api-wrapper/apps/docs/src/guide/typescript.md

 ::: tip :mag: See Also:

-Check out the [API Reference](/api/) page for more details on each endpoint helper function and their return types.
+Check out the [API](/api/) section for more details on each endpoint helper function and their return types.

 :::